-As a first step, local churches came together to build nutrition centres throughout the country.
+As a first step, local churches came together to build Community Centres throughout the country.

 Considered as “beacons of hope” for thousands of children, these centers often provide a hub of local activity and a safe haven for underprivileged kids and orphans.

-- receive a healthy meal three times a week (with the help of our partner Fraser Valley Gleaners, we have sent 12 containers of dehydrated soup mix, totaling over 10 million servings of food,
+- receive a healthy meal three times a week (with the help of our partner Fraser Valley Gleaners, we have sent 17 containers of dehydrated soup mix, totaling over 17 million servings of food),

 - play sports and games (with the help of Athletes in Action (AIA) in conducting soccer clinics and skills training), and